Bon(e) Appétit! Table Setting

 Using the iPad software iWeaveit, I played around with a few different designs before settling on one that worked.
 I started weaving, and didn't quite like the pattern, so I went back to my draft and made some adjustments.
 Since my pattern was based around the tie-up, and the Baby Wolf makes it so easy, I was able to quickly make the changes and start weaving again.

+Warp according to the weaving draft.
 Start with 4 ends of purple, then alternate 5 ends of silver, 2 ends of Purple until you reach the last repeat, end with 5 ends of silver and 4 ends of purple.
-See draft below.

-Weave 4 picks of plain weave, stop to hemstitch, weave skull pattern for about 12.5″ then weave 4 picks of plain weave, hemstitch.
+For napkins: Weave 4 picks of plain weave, stop to hemstitch, weave skull pattern for about 12.5", then weave 4 picks of plain weave, hemstitch.
 Leave at least 4 inches in between each napkin.

-For each napkin, hemstitch the ends, top-stitch the fabric along hem.
-Cut fringe at approximately 1.25″
+For each napkin, topstitch the fabric along the hemstitching.
+Cut fringe to 1-¼”.

-For the table runner, fold the ends up to create a hem, sew with a straight stitch to secure.
+For runner, fold up the ends to create a hem.
+Sew with a straight stitch to secure.